dell-asm/dell-dell_powerconnect/docs/configuration_apply.md

 	     The value must be in the format tftp://${TFTPServerIPAddress}/${configFileLocation}

 	config_type: This parameter determines whether the provided configuration is startup or running configuration.
-	             The possible values are startup and running.
-The default value is running.
+	             The possible values are "startup" and "running".
+The default value is "running".
-	             If the value is startup, then the startup configuration will be updated.
+	             If the value is "startup", then the startup configuration will be updated.
-	             If the value is running, then the running configuration will be updated.
+	             If the value is "running', then the running configuration will be updated.

-	force: This parameter is used to force configuration update even when both the source and destination configuration matches The possible values are true and false.
-Default value is false.
+	force: This parameter is used to force configuration update even when both the source and destination configuration matches The possible values are "true" and "false".
+Default value is "false".
-			If the value is false, then the configuration is only updated if the source and destinations files are different If the value is true, then the configuration is updated even if both files matches.
+			If the value is "false", then the configuration is only updated if the source and destinations files are different If the value is "true", then the configuration is updated even if both files matches.

 # -------------------------------------------------------------------------
-# Parameter signature
+# Parameter Signature
 # -------------------------------------------------------------------------

 	node "$switch_fqdn" {